Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Putting it all together: The dynamics of spike trains

 Equation \ref{eq:K.allspikes} is the explicit interpretation of convolution in the context of spike train dynamics.
 Each presynaptic spike at time $t_i^k$ contributes a time-shifted copy of the elementary postsynaptic response $K$, and the total synaptic current at time $t$ is obtained by summing these contributions.
 Importantly, the process does not rely on treating spikes as functions of time; it follows directly from representing spikes as distributions and applying linear filtering.
 Convolution emerges as the unique operation that maps discrete spike events to continuous synaptic dynamics that preserves linearity, causality, and temporal locality.

 In the context of convolution, the Dirac delta acts as a form of time translation.
 When a synaptic kernel $K$ is convolved with a time-shifted delta $\delta(t-a)$, the delta essentially translates the entire shape of the kernel along the timeline to exactly $t=a$.
-This functionally transforms a complex integral into a simple copy-paste operation: for every spike time in the collection of events, the distributiional operation pastes a copy of the synaptic response into the total current, allowing discrete events to be encoded into continuous-time dynamics.
+This functionally transforms a complex integral into a simple copy-paste operation, in the sense that for every spike time in the collection of events, the distributional operation pastes a copy of the synaptic response into the total current, allowing discrete events to be encoded into continuous-time dynamics.

 This formalism shows why convolution provides the natural dynamical description for event-driven spiking neuronal processes.
 Once spikes are modeled as instantaneous events in the sense of distributions, linear filtering by convolution is the only operation able to encode discrete spike times into continuous-time responses.
 Synaptic currents, membrane potentials, and other downstream variables inherit their temporal structure directly from the kernel $K$ and the geometry of spike timing.